OnePlc/PLC_X_Faq/docs/book/index.md

-# oneplace-blog
+# oneplace-faq

 Building a module in onePlace can be really simple, once you learn a couple of quirks.
-The goal of this post is to create a blog plugin and introduce you to the basics.
+The goal of this post is to create a faq plugin and introduce you to the basics.

-The blog module gives you a starting point for creating any Webbased, data driven App you can imagine.
-Want to manage your Contacts, Articles, Blogs, Albums, Worktimes, Members, whatever you can imagine.
+The faq module gives you a starting point for creating any Webbased, data driven App you can imagine.
+Want to manage your Contacts, Articles, Faqs, Albums, Worktimes, Members, whatever you can imagine.

 onePlace gives you the tools to just develop a webapp on the fly based on a database model.